google/neuroglancer/docs/user-guide/annotation_shaders.rst

 Annotation Shaders
 ------------------
-As with other elements of neuroglancer, one can write custom GSL code to control the way annotations are rendered on the screen.
+As with other elements of neuroglancer, one can write custom GLSL code to control the way annotations are rendered on the screen.
 Complete technical documentation about how to set control different aspects of the annotations can be found here (TODO: ADD LINK).

-This guide is a more gentle introduction to GSL that will guide you through developing your first annotation shader code, so that properties of annotations can adjust their visual appearence.
+This guide is a more gentle introduction to GLSL that will guide you through developing your first annotation shader code, so that properties of annotations can adjust their visual appearance.

-Many of the lessons applied here also are relevant to shader on image layers or segmentation layers, but this will stay focused on annotation shaders.
+Many of the lessons applied here also are relevant to shaders on image layers or segmentation layers, but this will stay focused on annotation shaders.

 Color
 ~~~~~
-The first and most obvious thing to change about an annotation is it's
+The first and most obvious thing to change about an annotation is its
 color.
 Colors can either be defined by red,green,blue (RGB) values, or
 red,green,blue,alpha (RGBA) values, if you want annotations to be
 transparent.
-In GSL, RGB colors are defined by a ``vec3`` variable type
+In GLSL, RGB colors are defined by a ``vec3`` variable type
 and RGBA colors are ``vec4``.
 Calling ``setColor`` with either a ``vec3``
 or ``vec4`` will set the color.

 You can see this in the default shader that comes with any new annotation
 layer